 About the program

-Through a series of expert-led videos, we explore:
+Through a series of CME-accredited expert-led videos, we explore:

 - Updated EULAR 2023 guidelines and the rationale behind the treat-to-target approach